timothyhoang/Group-3-Recent-Quakes/Visualization Code.md

       urcrnrlat = latitude + dimensions[1]/2 (latitude of upper right corner of region)

-the resolution and area threshold (area_thresh) of the map is handled based on the area of the dimensions provided and
+The resolution and area threshold (area_thresh) of the map is handled based on the area of the dimensions provided.

 @param quakes - a data frame containing the earthquake data (need to document proper formatting of data frame)